 Dodgers drop to 0-6 against Reds with 3-1 loss to Cincinnati

+Former Los Angeles farmhands Brandon Dixon and Scott Schebler homered, and the Dodgers stumbled for the second straight night in a 3-1 loss Tuesday night.

+“Two days ago, things were great,” Los Angeles manager Dave Roberts said.
+“I don’t have an answer for the Reds.
+Obviously, we don’t.
+I wish I had an answer.
+We felt good about this series coming in.
+We were prepared.
+We can’t solve the riddle of their pitching.
+Our only thought now is to salvage the series and find a way to get a win.”

-CINCINNATI (AP) — Defending NL champion Los Angeles is 0-6 against Cincinnati this season.
-After losing Monday’s series opener 10-6 to the last-place Reds, the Dodgers began the day 1½ games behind NL West-leading Colorado and two games back of St. Louis for the second NL wild card.
+Defending NL champion Los Angeles is 0-6 against Cincinnati this season.
+The Dodgers, who lost Monday’s series opener 10-6 to the last-place Reds, remained 1½ games behind NL West-leading Colorado and dropped three games back of St. Louis for the second NL wild card.

+Los Angeles has lost back-to-back games for the first time since a three-game sweep by St. Louis from Aug.
+20-22.
+Last week the Dodgers lost two of three to the sub-.500 New York Mets.

+“It’s not complacency,” Roberts said.
+“If anything, we’re trying too hard.
+When we put it together, we’re very good.
+Against teams that on paper we should beat, it hasn’t worked out.”

 Dixon homered in the second inning and Schebler in the third for a 2-0 lead against Hyun-Jin Ryu (4-3).
 Jose Peraza, another former Los Angeles prospect, had two hits.